BernieCr/open-in-intellij/README.md

 # Open in IntelliJ - Chrome DevTools Extension
-This is an extension for Google Chrome to open resources from the Dev Tools (like CSS, SCSS, JS files) directly inside your IntelliJ IDE (WebStorm, PHPStorm etc.)
+This is an extension for Google Chrome to open resources from the Dev Tools (like CSS, SCSS, JS files) directly inside your JetBrains IntelliJ IDE (IntelliJ IDEA, WebStorm, PHPStorm etc.)
 <br/>
 <br/>
 ![Screenshot](design/screenshot.png)